dvu4/push_docker-images_to_azure_container_registry/README.md

  - Step 5 : Tag the Docker images

 In order to push Docker images to Azure Container Registry, we need to tag the images with the loginServer name of the Registry and the tags are used for routing purposes

-In this case, we want to push `dai-func-service-bus` image to ACR
+In this case, we want to push `dai-func-service-bus:1.0` image to ACR and tag it to `prodfixdseus2tmlengacr01.azurecr.io/dai-func-service-bus:v1`

 `docker tag dai-func-service-bus:1.0 prodfixdseus2tmlengacr01.azurecr.io/dai-func-service-bus:v1 `

- - Step 6 : run the “docker images” command and see the output
+ - Step 6 :  List all running Docker containers again

-`docker images`
+We will see the tagged Docker images `prodfixdseus2tmlengacr01.azurecr.io/dai-func-service-bus` `docker images`